 As someone who has battled a chronic illness since I was a child and as a doctor I have encountered much suffering.
 I have asked God many times why he allows suffering.
 I think many people have struggled with this same question, why does a loving God allow such suffering in his children?
 I think to address this question I have had to looked at suffering from different view points.

-Type 1- suffering due to sins of other people.
+Type 1- suffering due to your own sin or sins of other people.
 In order to understand this type of suffering I had to first understand that God gives people free will.
 It is this free will that means people can choose to sin rather than following God.
-This will in turn can cause suffering in others.
+This will in turn can cause suffering in ourselves or others.
 Even though the suffering is caused by others outside of God’s will, I truly believe there is hope of healing through liberation, the body of Christ and medical care.
 Furthermore when we submit to God even in our suffering he is able to use it as a testimony to others in order to bring about change.
 For God is sovereign over all things when we choose to go to him in our suffering rather than turning to other things to make the pain numb.

 Type 2- suffering due to illness that is due to living in a world with sickness.
 This type of suffering is often of no ones fault.
 It is just due to the breakdown of the body.
 I truly believe that God has gifted us modern medical care to combat and alleviate this type of suffering.
 But modern medical care is still not God and it is far from perfect.
 It has side effects and often fails.
 Why does God allow this?
 It is a result of our broken world.
 For we live in a world with sin and sickness.
 Jesus is the answer for through him we have the promise of eternity in heaven where there is no illness.
 In our modern world it is the suffering due to illness that commonly reminds us of our need for Jesus.